 Any activity that puts stress on your Achilles tendon, such as running or jumping, can cause injury.
-Tight calf muscles or a sudden increase in the amount or intensity of exercise can lead to Achilles tendinopathy.
-Exercising with improper shoes or running on uneven surfaces can increase your risk of this condition.
+Tight calf muscles or a sudden increase in the amount or intensity of exercise can lead to Achilles tendon pain in the morning.
+Exercising with improper shoes or running on uneven surfaces can increase your risk of developing this condition.

 Your Achilles tendon may feel especially stiff and painful right after you wake up in the morning or after any long period of inactivity.
 You may also feel pain in your heel and up along the tendon as you walk or run later in the day.
 It may be especially painful if you walk up stairs or on an incline.
 You may feel swelling and warmth in the area due to inflammation, and your Achilles tendon may be painful to the touch.

 Rest your foot and ankle and avoid unnecessary movement if you have pain in your Achilles tendon.
-Make an appointment to see your doctor for a definite diagnosis if the pain lasts more than 1 week.
+Make an appointment to see your doctor for a definite diagnosis if the pain lasts more than a few days or interferes with your ability to walk.
 Your doctor may recommend further treatment, such as ice packs, exercise or medication, depending on the cause of pain.
 In some extreme cases, surgery may be necessary.

-- Journal of Orthopaedic and Sports Physical Therapy: Achilles Pain, Stiffness, and Muscle Power Deficits -- Achilles Tendinitis
+- Journal of Orthopaedic & Sports Physical Therapy: Achilles Pain, Stiffness, and Muscle Power Deficits: Midportion Achilles Tendinopathy: Revision 2018